 ''I am a Catholic.
 I just also happen to be queer.
 We are not taking shots at religion, but rather, we're trying to claim what we deserve as humans and that is our right.
 This is not an attack on our school or religion,'' he said on the Facebook page.

-St Pat's prefect Zubin D'Sousa said he fully supported his friends' fight to go to the ball together.
+St Pat's prefect Zubin D'Sousa said on the Facebook page that he fully supported his friends' fight to go to the ball together.

 ''While this may be against a supposed teaching of the school and the Catholic institution, as intelligent beings we need to consider and question rather than accept blindly.''